Joshi004/transcription_air/ARCHITECTURE.md

 ## Overview

-This transcription service uses a **microservices architecture** with **independent model services** for maximum flexibility and scalability.
+This transcription service uses a **microservices architecture** with an **independent Whisper service** for flexibility and scalability.

 ---